terrelsa13/MUMC/README.md

 * **Part #2** - Played Count Inequality
 * **Part #3** - Played Count

-Starting with a generic Filter Statement:
+Starting with generic Filter Statements:
 * Find media items Played/Created at least **Part #1** days ago with a played count **Part #2** **Part #3**.

   - Example A: Filling in the blanks for a generic media items _played_ Filter Statement: